 You can lower your risk of future bouts of esophagitis by avoiding identified triggers.

-Your individual outlook depends on the cause and on your overall health.
+Your outlook depends on the cause and on your overall health.
 Most people improve with treatment.
 Healthy people often recover within three to five days, even without treatment.
 Recovery may take longer if you have a weakened immune system.